Research often produces results that can be exploited commercially in the form of new products, new chemicals, new applications, etc.

 - The researcher must have created the invention “during his or her course of employment”

 - The application of the invention must fall within the scope of the employer’s field of work or, if this is not the case, the invention must relate to a specified task which the employer has given the researcher

-If the employers then wish to acquire the rights to the invention, they must inform the employed researcher thereof within four months after receiving the notice mentioned in section 6, cf. section 7(1) of the Act.
-Before the expiry of that period, the researcher may not without his or her employer’s written consent dispose of the invention or reveal it to others in such a way that it can be published or used on behalf of others.
+If the employers then wish to acquire the rights to the invention, they must inform the employed researcher thereof within four months of receiving the notice mentioned in section 6, cf. section 7(1) of the Act.
+Prior to expiry of that period, the researcher may not without his or her employer’s written consent dispose over the invention or reveal it to others in such a way that it can be published or used on behalf of others.
 This does not apply if the employer has declared in writing to have no interest in the invention.

-The right to microchips made by researchers under employment probably belongs to the institution they work at, unless otherwise agreed.
-This is due to section 4(2) of the Semiconductor Act.
-According to the Act, the right to microchips made by employees in commercial businesses belongs to the companies.
-And according to the legislative history of the Act, this rule must be construed as applicable to employees at universities as well.
-On the other hand, the legislative history of an Act is not binding in the same way as the actual wording of the Act, so the question is not quite resolved legally.
+The rights to microchips made by researchers under employment probably belongs to the institution at which they work, unless otherwise agreed.
+This is due to section 4(2) of the Semiconductor Act, which states that the rights to microchips made by employees in commercial enterprises belongs to the companies.
+According to the legislative history of the Act, this rule must be construed as applicable to employees at universities as well.
+On the other hand, the legislative history of an Act is not binding in the same way as the actual wording of the Act, so the question has not quite been resolved legally.